-In an email during the afternoon of October 21, the City says the stream ended because the VPN connection of the meeting host disconnected.
+In an email during the afternoon of October 21, the City claims the stream ended because the VPN connection of the meeting host disconnected.

 “It seems the video issues with yesterday’s committee meeting were associated with a VPN connection of the Webex host, which failed approximately one hour into the meeting”, wrote Director of Communications Matthew Grant.
 “Our IT department is issuing advice to meeting hosts to prevent this from happening in the future (connect direct to Webex so if the VPN has issues the Webex meeting isn’t impacted)”.